learning-zone/css-basics/README.md

 #### Q. What is Combinator selector?
 A combinator is the character in a selector that connects two selectors together.
 There are four types of combinators.

-**Descendant Combinator (space)**: The descendant selector matches all elements that are descendants of a specified element.
+**a) Descendant Combinator (space)**: The descendant selector matches all elements that are descendants of a specified element.

 The following example selects all `<p>` elements inside `<div>` elements:
 ```css